jeop10/mars-rover/README.md

 - `F` means Forward.
 - `R` means Right.
 - `L` means Left.

+When the rover takes a left or a right turn **it does not** turn on it's on axis changing direction.
+Rather the vehicle move using side step, which allows it to keep the same direction.

 If you want to start again, you can use the "Clear navigation data".